-Pasta with fresh tomatoes and basil is a summer classic, but there are other options.
-One of the best is this Sicilian cousin to pesto alla genovese.
+Pesto alla trapanese makes for a nice variation on the classic summer pasta with fresh tomatoes and basil.
+This Sicilian cousin to pesto alla genovese.
 You will immediately recognize the family resemblance, of course, what with the presence of fresh basil, garlic and nuts (this time blanched almonds rather than pignolis).
 But true to its southern roots, this pesto stars abundant ripe tomato.

 NB: The main recipe in this post is for the easy-peasy modern version of this pesto.
 The more traditional mortar-and-pestle recipe, which actually produces a remarkably different dish from the same ingredients, is described in the Notes.

 - 400g (1/2 lb.) ripe, fresh tomatoes (see Notes)